Contemelium-BroadBITS/YAML-Language-Interpreter/README.md

 # 1. Introduction
 This interpreter serves as a bridge between rule declarations written in YAML format and executable Python code within OpExpert.
-It supports five fundamental operations crucial for setting rules within the OpExpert environment: Condition, Execution, Function, Import, Integration, and Module.
+It supports six fundamental operations crucial for setting rules within the OpExpert environment: Conditions, Executions, Functions, Imports, Integrations, and Modules.
 Each operation corresponds to a specific aspect of rule definition and execution.

-- Condition: Specifies the conditions under which a rule should be triggered or applied.
+- Conditions: Specifies the conditions under which a rule should be triggered or applied.
-- Execution: ...
+- Executions: ...
-- Function: ...
+- Functions: ...
-- Import: ...
+- Imports: ...
-- Integration: ...
+- Integrations: ...
-- Module: ...
+- Modules: ...

 <br>